operator-framework/java-operator-sdk/docs/documentation/features.md

 The event is not propagated at a fixed rate, rather it's scheduled after each reconciliation.
 So the next reconciliation will occur at most within the specified interval after the last reconciliation.

-This feature can be turned off by setting `reconciliationMaxInterval` to [`Constants.NO_MAX_RECONCILIATION_INTERVAL`](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/reconciler/Constants.java#L20-L20) or any non-positive number.
+This feature can be turned off by setting `maxReconciliationInterval` to [`Constants.NO_MAX_RECONCILIATION_INTERVAL`](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/reconciler/Constants.java#L20-L20) or any non-positive number.